 As a community action agency, the Council has extensive experience providing case management services and administering financial assistance for households in crisis.
-The Council offers various programs and services, including early childhood education through its five Head Start programs, energy efficiency through the Weatherization Assistance Program, financial literacy training, workforce development, youth services, and health and nutrition programming.
-The Council provides financial support through the Low Income Home Energy Assistance program throughout its four-county core service area and, most recently, collaborated with Lexington-Fayette Urban County Government (LFUCG) to administer the Housing Stabilization program to provide rental assistance to assist families in avoiding evictions during the COVID-19 pandemic.
+The Council offers various programs and services, including early childhood education through its five Head Start programs, energy efficiency through the Weatherization Assistance Program, financial literacy trainings, workforce development, youth services and health and nutrition programming.
+The Council provides financial assistance through the Low Income Home Energy Assistance Program in its four-county core service area and, most recently, collaborated with Lexington-Fayette Urban County Government (LFUCG) to administer the Housing Stabilization program to provide rental assistance to assist families in avoiding evictions during the COVID-

+19 pandemic.
 Through this program, the Council distributed over \$52 million in rental and utility assistance for more than 7,000 Fayette County households.

-The Council's Office of Housing and Homeless Services (OHHS) oversees a broad portfolio of housing-focused services, including street outreach, emergency shelter, rapid rehousing, and supportive and permanent housing.
-Notably, The Council operates Lexington's only emergency family shelter, which allows two-parent and group families to remain intact during times of crisis.
-The Council's housing and homeless services programs are primarily funded through the US Department of Housing and Urban Development's (HUD) Continuum of Care (CoC) program, the Substance Abuse and Mental Health Administration (SAMHSA), and local funding through Lexington-Fayette County Urban Government's Office of Homelessness Prevention and Intervention (OHPI) or the Kentucky Housing Corporation for services outside Fayette County.
+The Council's Office of Housing and Homeless Services (OHHS) operates a broad portfolio of housing-focused services, including street outreach, emergency shelter, rapid rehousing, and supportive and permanent housing.
+Notably, the Council operates Lexington's only emergency family shelter, which allows two-parent and group families to remain intact during times of crisis.
+The Council's housing and homeless services programs are primarily funded through the US Department of Housing and Urban Development's (HUD) Continuum of Care (CoC) program, the Department of Health and Human Services, through SAMHSA, as well as local funding through LFUCG's Office of Homelessness Prevention and Intervention (OHPI).
+Experience of Key Personnel.
+The Council employs a team of housing professionals with extensive experience and understanding of Lexington's homelessness response system.
+Our Housing Team members possess deep knowledge of Lexington-based resources and case management strategies that promote housing stability and long-term economic self-sufficiency.
+Francia Gonzalez, Housing Case Management Specialist, will provide direct participant services, including ongoing case management and housing search assistance.
+She will also be responsible for collecting and entering data points in the Kentucky Housing Management Information System (KYHMIS) and the Council's internal empowOR database system.
+Ms. Gonzalez will also coordinate with external community partners to facilitate needed services, such as employment assistance, mental or physical health consultation and treatment, and linkage to nutritional supports or other identified service needs and resources.